 does not equal “email@example.com”.
 You can also select multiple specific emails by using the

-matches option and separating the email addresses with a “|” character (e.g.
+matches option and separating the email addresses with a “|” character (e.g.,

-After adding the testing filters to your test segment, you can verify that you’ve selected only the users you intended by clicking “Preview” at the top of the segment editor or by exporting that segment’s user data to CSV by clicking on the gear icon in the right hand corner of the editor and selecting “CSV Export All User Data” from the dropdown menu.
+After adding the testing filters to your test segment, verify that you’ve selected only the users you intended by clicking Preview at the top of the segment editor or by exporting that segment’s user data to CSV.
+To export segment user data, click the User Data dropdown and select CSV Export All User Data.

-Once you’ve confirmed that you’re only targeting the users that you want to receive the test message, you can either select this segment in an existing campaign that you want to test or click the “Start Campaign” button in the segment menu.
+Once you’ve confirmed that you’re only targeting the users you want to receive the test message, you can either select this segment in an existing campaign that you want to test or click the Start Campaign button in the segment menu.

-In order to send test newsfeed cards, you need to target your previously created test segment.
-Begin by creating a Multichannel campaign and following the usual steps.
-When you reach the ‘Target Users’ section, select your test segment as shown below.
+To send test News Feed cards, you need to target your previously created test segment.
+Begin by creating a multichannel campaign and following the usual steps.
+When you reach the Target Users step, select your test segment as shown in the following image.

-Finish confirming your campaign and launch it to test your newsfeed cards.
+Finish confirming your campaign and launch it to test your News Feed cards.

 Be sure to check the box titled “Allow users to become re-eligible to receive campaign” under the Schedule portion of the campaign wizard if you intend to use a single campaign to send a test message to yourself more than once.

-If you are using personalization in your message, you’ll need to take some additional steps to properly preview your campaign and check that user data is properly populating the content.
+If you are using personalization in your message, you’ll need to take additional steps to properly preview your campaign and check that user data is properly populating the content.

-When sending a test message, make sure to choose either the option to “Select Existing User” or preview as a “Custom User.”
+When sending a test message, make sure to choose either the option to Select Existing User or preview as a Custom User.

 Go into your app and complete the custom event, and the campaign will trigger, and you should see the message customized with the event property:

 Alternatively, if you are saving custom user IDs, you can also test the campaign by sending a customized test message to yourself.
-After writing the copy for your campaign, click the eye icon on the upper right corner of the preview, then select “Customized User”.
-Add the custom event property on the bottom of the page, add your user ID or e-mail address to the top box and click “Send Test”.
-You should receive a message personalized with the property.
+After writing the copy for your campaign, select the Test tab and choose Customized User.
+Add the custom event property on the bottom of the page, add your user ID or email address to the top box, and click Send Test.